Organic chemistry - Naming organic compounds (3)

 1.

-State the type of compound present in each of the following chemical names:
+Determine the type of compound represented by the following molecular formulas:

-c) Ethanol: Alcohol - Contains a hydroxyl (-OH) group attached to a carbon atom.
+c) C2H5OH: Alcohol - The presence of a hydroxyl (-OH) group attached to a carbon atom indicates an alcohol.

-d) Propanoic acid: Carboxylic acid - Contains a carboxyl (-COOH) group.
+d) CH3COOH: Carboxylic acid - The presence of a carboxyl (-COOH) group indicates a carboxylic acid.

 2.